-The Board is supported by the Audit Committee, which comprises Mr. Le Page (Chair), Mrs. Mason and Mr. Le Marquand, to enable a greater understanding of the issues facing the Group.
-Mr. Turner is entitled to attend meetings upon the invitation of the Committee Chairman, and usually do so.
-The Board has considered the composition of the Committee and is satisfied that the Members have sufficient skills and relevant expertise.
+The Board is supported by the Audit Committee, which comprises Mr. Le Page (Chairman), Mrs. Mason and Mr. Le Marquand, to enable a greater understanding of the issues facing the Group.
+Mr. Turner is entitled to attend meetings upon the invitation of the Committee Chairman, and usually does so.
+The Board has considered the composition of the Committee and is satisfied that the Members have a sufficient balance of skills and relevant expertise.